5 Critical Steps Of The Decision-making Process

 Decision-making requires choosing a course of action from two or three potential options to find a solution to a given problem.

-For management, decision-making is an integral part, and making sound decisions is an essential function, so leaders or managers give special attention while making any business decision.
+For management, decision-making is an integral part.
+Making sound decisions is essential, so leaders or managers give special attention while making any business decision.

 5 Steps To Effective Decision-making